 Want to sleep better, a healthier heart and less bloating?
 Then you need to get your omegas in check

-Although it might not be top of your eating agenda, making sure you eat a healthy balance of omegas - specifically omega-3 and -6, could be the key to a healthier, happier you.
+Although it might not be top of your eating agenda, making sure you eat a healthy balance of omegas - specifically omega-3 and -6 from the best fish oil supplements - could be the key to a healthier, happier you.

 Fats are essential to health – the right kind, that is.
 Lucy explains that one of the most vital groups of fats are omega-3s and omega-6s, known as essential fatty acids.
 This is because they’re needed for normal functions within the body.

 Emily Rollason (opens in new tab), nutritionist at Holland & Barrett, says: ‘These fatty acids have a host of health benefits.
 They’re thought to be important for eye health, heart health, production of hormones linked to sleep and aiding with nerve-cell communication in the brain, along with having anti-inflammatory properties.
 As we’re unable to synthesize these fatty acids within the body, it’s important that we get them from the foods we eat.’

 But while in the past, humans ate an omega balance of roughly 1:1, these days the ratio is far more likely to be 16:1, with omega-6 taking the lead role – and causing some serious problems.

 Why the ratio change?
 Lucy reckons it’s probably due to post-agricultural and industrial revolutions, so now we’re more heavily reliant on processed foods, which contain an abundance of omega-6s in terms of plant oils.
 While omega-6 is also found in nuts, seeds and avocados – a health lover’s favourite foods – modern society has turned to packaged and processed grub as an everyday staple.